 - Many less-advantaged parents can’t afford to take time off un-paid, so they keep working.
 But even this widens the gap because their salary is lower than the salary the richer person continues to receive during their paid time off of work.
 So the rich get paid more for staying home than the poor get for going to work.

 We often use the minimizing word “just” when describing what stay-at-home parents do.
 “What are you doing these days?” asks an old friend at a class reunion.
 “Oh, just staying home and taking care of my kids,” a parent might say, as if raising kids is “doing nothing.”
 We trivialize what parents do.
 But, in fact, raising children is a valuable contribution to the nation.
 We need a next generation to keep moving forward as a country.
 Unfortunately the U.S. continues to treat having kids like a hobby (something its citizens choose to do for fun, and should pay for themselves).
-Without state support for early parenting, being present in those precious early months is a class-based privilege, one that ultimately exacerbates the very class disadvantage that creates unequal access to the luxury of parenting in the first place.Lisa Wade is a professor at Occidental College.
+Without state support for early parenting, being present in those precious early months is a class-based privilege, one that ultimately exacerbates the very class disadvantage that creates unequal access to the luxury of parenting in the first place.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.